OpenVoiceOS/community-docs/docs/skill_tests.md

 ## Unit Tests
 Like any other module, testing each method in you skill can help prevent debugging headaches when something goes wrong.
-These tests are specific to a skill and it is up to the skill author to test that methods act as expected.
+These tests are specific to a skill, and it is up to the skill author to test that methods act as expected.

 ## OSM Installation Tests